jin09/TO-DO-MEAN/README.md

 `npm install`

-make sure mongodb server is running (127.0.0.1:27017) By default the database used is Task
+make sure mongodb server is running (127.0.0.1:27017)\n By default the database used is Task\n
-By default the collection used is tasks
+By default the collection used is tasks\n

 If you want to configure mongo settings, edit file